 The island of Shalott.

 The opening stanza of this poem is introducing the two most important places that are present in this narrative: Camelot, and Shalott.
-We, as readers are given a vivid image of the beautiful main land of Camelot.
-The road to which, is full of natural beauty and the constant flow of people travelling in and out.
-Shalott, on the other hand, is mentioned almost as if in passing, and is portrayed as just a place that is merely noticed by people on their journey to and fro Camelot.
+We, as readers are given a vivid image of the beautiful mainland of Camelot.
+The road to which, is full of natural beauty and the constant flow of people traveling in and out.
+Shalott, on the other hand, is mentioned almost as if in passing and is portrayed as just a place that is merely noticed by people on their journey to and fro Camelot.

 Willows whiten, aspens quiver,

 Thro’ the wave that runs for ever

 The Lady of Shalott.

 This stanza shifts the imagery in the direction of winter; with snowy white willows, and aspen trees that “quiver” in the cold.
 It also mentions the “little breezes” that run through the waves of the river near the island of Shalott, which flows towards Camelot.
 The island is finally given some attention, as the introduction to the Lady of Shalott surfaces.
 The Lady of Shalott is described to be sheltered in a building or structure, which is described to have four grey walls and towers and is located on a lifeless island.
 This depiction is in obvious high contrast with the flowers and eye-catching view of Camelot that is surrounding her.

 Here, we start to grasp the mood that Tennyson is creating for the story he’s about to tell.
 The winter represents the chilly nature of the events that will unfold in the rest of the poem as well as the bitter cold that awaits us outside our comfort zones.
 “Little breezes” of our hopes and dreams travel down to Camelot, to add to the world that we want to reach so desperately in our own ways.